Should you take daily baby aspirin to prevent a heart attack or stroke?

 Bleeding is, of course, a possible side effect of taking a daily low-dose aspirin.
 So, if you are heading in for surgery or you are at risk of bleeding, be sure to tell your doctor about all medications you are taking, including baby aspirin.

-Can baby aspirin cause ulcers?
+Can low-dose aspirin cause ulcers?

 Yes.
 Baby aspirin or a daily low-dose aspirin increases the risk of developing a stomach ulcer.
-If you already have a bleeding ulcer or gastrointestinal bleeding, do not take aspirin without consulting with your doctor.
+If you already have a bleeding ulcer or gastrointestinal bleeding, do not take aspirin without consulting your doctor.

 Is it possible to have an allergy to aspirin?